 Sunday Morning Worship

-We gather together online for worship every Sunday at 11am the service is broadcast live on our YouTube channel or can be watched there later.
+We gather together at Nicolson Square and online for worship every Sunday at 11am the service is broadcast live on our YouTube channel or can be watched there later.
 Church members can join in the service by Zoom.

 Wednesday Evening Worship